Dzērbene Manor

-Dzērbene Manor (Dzērbenes muižas pils; Schloß Serben) is a manor house in the historical region of Vidzeme, northern Latvia.
+Dzērbene Manor (Dzērbenes muižas pils; Schloß Serben) is a manor house in the Dzērbene Parish of Cēsis Municipality in the Vidzeme region of Latvia.

 History

 Modern manor house is built on the place where old Dzērbene medieval castle once stood.
 Dzērbene manor is mentioned for the first time in 1555 when it was presented to chancellor of Archbishopric of Riga Christoph Sturz.

 In 1556 old castle was destroyed by army of Livonian Order and in 1577 also by Muscovites.